Computer Science

 Context

-In this fast-paced subject, we keep a close eye on national and international trends and news, so that our rural students are not disadvantaged by living where they do.
-A global shortage of expertise in this field means that it is more important than ever that we produce high school graduates who are not only digitally literate, but are inspired to become part of the future of technology – we aim to prepare Chapel students to become programmers, project managers, data analysts and graphic designers that work locally and in places as far flung as Silicone valley.
-Alongside this, we encourage young women to become part of future developments and lessen the highly publicised gender imbalance in computer science-based roles.
-In short, we aim to inspire all our pupils to become the next generation of innovative thinkers and technology developers.
+In this fast-paced subject, we keep a close eye on national and international trends and news, so that our rural students are not disadvantaged living where they do.
+A global shortage of expertise in this field means that it is more important than ever that we produce high school graduates who are not only digitally literate, but are inspired to become part of the future of technology – we aim to prepare our students to become programmers, project managers, data analysts and graphic designers that work locally and in places as far flung as Silicon valley.

 You can find our year 7 to 9 curriculum here.